chrisgahlert/gradle-dcompose-plugin/README.md

   myImage {
     baseDir = file('docker/')             // Required; will monitor directory for changes dockerFilename = 'Dockerfile'         // Optional
-    tag = 'myImage'                       // Optional
+    repository = 'user/image'             // The name for the image repository (used for building and pushing) tag = 'myImage'                       // Optional
     memory = 1000000L                     // Optional
     memswap = 500000L                     // Optional